 Seminars start in March.
-The class meets weekly for two hours to discuss two or three student presentations.
+The class meets regularly to discuss the student presentations.
 The presentations are research reports based on work from the laboratory rotations.

 Examinations

 After the first year of intensive training, all students take one written and two oral Master's examinations.
 The Master's examinations explore the students' theoretical background in topics covered by lectures and tutorials.
 All candidates are examined both in the field of anatomy and physiology in two separate oral exams.